Opaque C++ types

 assert_eq!(stack_obj.get(), 42);

 Keeping the Rust side clean and idiomatic is one of the design goals of Zngur, and such a macro is not clean and idiomatic Rust.
-So storing C++ objects in the Rust stack is not supported.
-If you really need to store things in the Rust stack, consider moving the type definition into Rust.
+So, storing C++ objects on the Rust stack is not supported.
+If you really need to store things on the Rust stack, consider moving the type definition into Rust.

 Creating trait objects from C++ types